quanhoang-pm/SBTDSolutions/README.md

 Moreover, the folder `SBTD0010_otherMethods/` contains 92 SBTD(10) schedules obtaining by using other methods described in the paper.

 Below please find a sample of SBTD(6) a Round Robin starter schedule of 12 teams.
-It may be different than the one displayed in the paper.

 ```txt
 [( 1, 2), ( 2, 3), ( 3, 4), ( 4, 5), ( 5, 6), ( 6, 7), ( 7, 8), ( 8, 9), ( 9,10), (10,11), (11,12)]